The Spark Award for Oregon Artists

 Our process

 • Submit individual artist application through the Artist Grants Portal.
+The application will be available in mid- May 2025.

 • Funding awarded!
-The one-time, $25,000 awards for performing artists will be announced by early 2025.
+The one-time, $25,000 awards for individual artists announced.

 • Artists report back about a year after receiving the award, sharing how the funding supported their creative growth and furthered their artistic career.